unccd/Prais4-reporting-manual/voluntary_targets_and_others.md

 While sex-disaggregated data related to exposure of population to land degradation and drought are now collected through indicators SO 2-3 and SO 3-2, Parties are encouraged to identify further gender-responsive socio-economic and demographic indicators that may provide a better understanding of how and why specific populations are affected by land degradation and drought.

 Additional indicators can be added on the PRAIS 4 platform via a dedicated form (referred to as AI for brevity in PRAIS 4).
-The form can be found on the main banner of the PRAIS 4 platform after the SO5 tab.
+The form can be found on the overview page or on the main banner of the PRAIS 4 platform after the SO5 tab.
 Parties may specify the name of the indicators, the associated SOs and their direction of change.
-They may also add an extra image representing a map or a chart visualizing the indicator.
+They may also add additional information such as an image representing a map or a chart visualizing the indicator.
 The type of image won’t be verified automatically by the PRAIS system.
 The images added will be displayed in the Appendices of the National Report with footnotes mentioning them in the Additional Indicators national report section.
 A brief description of the indicators, any images uploaded and other relevant information may be reported in the “Comments” field.
 Metadata describing the dataset used to calculate the additional indicator can be reported by filling out the metadata form provided in the table.
 One metadata form can be completed per additional indicator reported.

 Complementary information may be reported in the “General Comments” field.